BSFD History in Brief

 In 2012, BSFD again approached the community with a request for a mill levy increase.
 The goal was to add 5 additional career members to improve the safety of department operations and improve service delivery.
 This would not only increase the number of people on duty; it would also lead to a larger amount of people off duty career members who lived in the community and could respond during emergencies.
 This mill levy was approved and 5 Firefighter/EMTs and 1 Firefighter/Paramedic were hired (one of these positions was to fill an existing vacancy) in 2013.

-Also in 2013, the department began to compensate the volunteer members, making them on-call employees.
+In 2013, the department began to compensate the volunteer members, making them on-call employees.
 While not increasing the number of on-call employees, it helped those who sacrificed their personal time to serve our community so they were not financially burdened for their efforts.

 In 2015, the department was able to demonstrate to the

-In 2016, the department was able to find internal funding to hire a 15th career Firefighter and a part-time Administrative Assistant.
+In 2016, the department was able to find internal funding to hire a 15th career Firefighter and an Administrative Assistant.
 Also in 2016, a master planning process was completed with the assistance of Emergency Services Consulting International (ESCI).
 It identified that there were several opportunities for improvement in regards to response times and adequate staffing for emergency incidents.
 The Board of Trustees formally adopted the master plan in order to address current issues and prepare for future needs of the Big Sky community.

 From this master plan, a comprehensive strategic plan was developed for both operational and fire station improvements.
 For operations, the strategic plan added 9 career Firefighters, 3 Battalion Chiefs, a Deputy Chief of Community Risk Management and a Deputy Fire Marshal.
 With the assistance of